 The $200 million in capital is being deployed through investment and ecosystem development.
 The majority is being invested directly into high-growth companies along their life cycle allowing companies to scale globally at the right pace.
 A portion is also being used to develop a self-sustaining ecosystem for women in technology and venture that provides mentorship, networking, and tools to ensure they thrive.

 “The government launched the Women Entrepreneurship Strategy because we believe that women’s economic empowerment is not just the right thing to do but it’s also good for the bottom line” said the Honorable Mary Ng, Minister of Small Business and Export Promotion.
 “BDC Capital’s Women in Technology Venture Fund supports women in building and scaling up their businesses, while also empowering the next generation of women business leaders.”

 In addition to the WIT Fund, BDC has made a commitment to support women entrepreneurs and has earmarked $1.4 billion in lending for women-led businesses by 2021.
 To see the full list of companies the WIT Fund has invested in please visit www.bdc.ca/womenintech.

 About BDC Capital

-BDC Capital is the investment arm of BDC- Canada’s only bank devoted exclusively to entrepreneurs.
-With $3 billion under management, BDC Capital serves as a strategic partner to the country’s most innovative firms.
-It offers a full spectrum of risk capital, from seed investments to transition capital, supporting Canadian entrepreneurs who wish to scale their businesses into global champions.
+BDC Capital is the investment arm of BDC, the bank for Canadian entrepreneurs.
+With over $3 billion under management, BDC Capital serves as a strategic partner to the country’s most innovative firms.
+It offers businesses a full spectrum of capital, from seed investments to growth equity, supporting Canadian entrepreneurs who have the ambition to stand out on the world stage.
 Visit bdc.ca/capital.